jonidaniel/data-science-and-machine-learning/data-science-basics/README.md

 7. Run `code .` to open the whole project in [Visual Studio Code](https://code.visualstudio.com/) (recommended; different commands apply for different IDEs).

-8. Run the cells on `basic-data-science-functions.ipynb` or `data-distribution-and-scatterplot.ipynb` You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.
+8. Finally, run the cells on whichever notebook(s) you like.
+You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.

+   - `basic-data-science-functions.ipynb`

+     asd

+   - `data-distribution-and-scatterplot.ipynb`

+     asd

 ## Author